KitwareMedical/SlicerPipelines/Documentation/PipelineCreator.md

 - *Pipeline*: Any piece of code that is marked up with the `@slicerPipeline` decorator.
 This can be standalone pieces of code or part of a Pipeline Module.
 As these are just regular functions we will also talk about their input parameters or inputs, and their return values or outputs.
 - *Pipeline Module*: A slicer module that also presents it's functionality as a pipeline, the product of Pipeline Creator are Pipeline Modules
-- *Pipeline Step*: or just step is a pipeline used as inside of Pipeline Creator.
+- *Pipeline Step*: or just step is a pipeline used as a part inside of Pipeline Creator.

 ## Quick Start

 1. To add steps to your pipeline, press the **Add Step** button in the `Pipeline Creator`.
 This will show a window where you can select the item you want to add.
 2. **Pick the item** you want, it will be added as a step to your pipeline.
-3. For each parameter you decide wether you want its value to be fixed

- to a given value, refer to an output of a previous step, or be set by the user at runtime.
-You can add parameters to be set by the user by pressing the **+** button in `Step 0 - Inputs`.
+3. For each parameter you decide wether you want its value to be fixed to a given value, refer to an output of a previous step, or be set by the user at runtime.
+You can add parameters to be set by the user by pressing the **+** button in the area `Step 0 - Inputs`.
 3. You need to **repeat** this process until the pipeline has all the steps in your workflow.
 4. Once all the steps have been appropriately captured in your pipeline interface, you can **fill in the remaining fields** like name and output directory.
 5. Press **Test Pipeline** to make sure the pipeline is valid.
+A pipeline may be invalid if there are unconnected parameters that are not fixed.
 6. Press **Generate Pipeline** and the pipeline will be created.

 ## The Pipeline Creator module